 40th Annual La Festa Italiana - Upstate PA

 La Festa Italiana is northeastern Pennsylvania’s largest celebration of culture and cuisine that characterizes the area’s rich Italian heritage.
 This end-of-summer tradition attracts thousands of visitors and has approximately 80 vendors offering a wide variety of foods and displays, including fireworks.

 Celebrate the best of autumn during this old-fashioned weekend, complete with a replay of the first night football game in America (originally played Sept.
 28, 1892).
 A family-friendly event, the annual festival boasts a juried crafts exhibit and irresistible food, a parade, balloon rides, live music, a Civil War reenactment and a fireworks finale – all in one weekend!

 Set in the beautiful endless mountains of rural Pennsylvania, simply traveling to the Apple ‘n Cheese Festival amid the fall scenery is part of the enjoyment.
-Celebrating its 24th year, the annual event is held the first full weekend in October at the family-friendly Manley-Bohlayer Farm.
-From chainsaw carving and free entertainment to apple butter making and wine and cheese tasting, this festival is the largest show of its kind.
+The annual event is held the first full weekend in October at the family-friendly Manley-Bohlayer Farm.
+From chainsaw carving and free entertainment to apple butter making and wine and cheese tastings, this festival is the largest show of its kind.